lubiah/kudadamold/src/routes/blog/_blog/the-flames-game/index.md

 description: Learn all about the FLAMES game, when it was invented, who invented it and many more
 category: Personal
 image: https://kudadam.sirv.com/blog/the-flames-game/hero.jpg
+excerpt: The FLAMES game is a game which is usually played by kids, it can determine the relationship between two people with the use of their names.
 keywords:
   -  flames game
   - how flames game work